unknownuser88/consolewrap/README.md

 ## Usage

 First you need to select a variable and press "ctrl+shift+q".
 The console.log line will appear on the next line.

+You can Also remove all console.logs from your selsection or from all document

 ---